SPEND OVER £70 FOR FAST FREE UK SHIPPING

 Given that macular degeneration is one of the leading causes of blindness across the world, that’s got to give you peace of mind.

-A Omega 3 health benefit that I was not particularly aware of relates to sperm health.
-DHA is important for sperm health (some studies even found it changes dysfunctional sperm into strong ones with the correct shaped heads!)
+The omega-3 fatty acids in a good fish oil can boost fertility in women and men.
+An Omega 3 health benefit that I was not particularly aware of relates to sperm health.
+DHA is important for sperm health (some studies even found it changes dysfunctional sperm into strong ones with correct shaped heads!)
 (4)

-The omega 3s in fish oil benefit women’s fertility, too.
+The omega-3s in fish oil benefits women’s fertility, too.
 It can balance important hormones, regulate your menstrual cycle, and reduce problematic inflammation in the body.
-Fish oil has even been effective in treatment for PCOS and endometriosis.
+Fish oil has even been effective in the treatment of PCOS and endometriosis.

 It’s not cheery reading, but the facts are clear: heart attacks, heart disease, and strokes are the number one causes of death for men and women all around the world.